wearefuturegov/bucks-wagtail/readme.md

 This app has been prepared for Heroku according to [this guide](https://wagtail.io/blog/wagtail-heroku-2017/).
 It has a `Procfile` and `runtime.txt` that should make deploying relatively painless.

-In production, Amazon S3 is used to store user image uploads, so AWS credentials are needed.
+In production, Amazon S3 is used to store user image uploads, so you first need to create an S3 bucket and appropriately permissioned IAM user according to [this guide](https://wagtail.io/blog/amazon-s3-for-media-files/).

 To deploy: